phorton1/base-Pub/FS/protocol.md

 ### EXIT

-- Sent by clients, like the fileClientPane, when they are done with a connection
+- Sent by clients, like the FC::Pane, when they are done with a connection
-- Sent by servers, like the RemoteServer in buddy, when the server is shutting down
+- Sent by servers, like the SerialBridge in buddy, when the server is shutting down

 *Following is a description of the current implementation.*

-For example, when the user closes a fileClientWindow, the window sends an EXIT message to buddy's RemoteServer with a slight delay before closing it's own socket.
+For example, when the user closes a FC::Window, the window sends an EXIT message to buddy's SerialBridge with a slight delay before closing it's own socket.
 The delay allows the packet to be sent before the socket is closed.
-The received EXIT allows the Server to free up the thread and any memory associated with the connection.
+The received EXIT allows the SerialBridge Server to free up the thread and any memory associated with the connection.

-Or vice-versa, when buddy shuts down the RemoteServer, as each thread terminates, it sends an EXIT message to the associated fileClientWindow (again with a small delay before it closes the socket), and the fileClientWindow knows to close itself.
+Or vice-versa, when buddy shuts down the SerialBridge, as each thread terminates, it sends an EXIT message to the associated FC::Window (again with a small delay before it closes the socket), and the FC::Window knows to close itself.

 In either case the recipient of the EXIT message knows not to send another EXIT message back to the sender of the first EXIT message.